Working with Stories

 All edits are tracked in the activity feed with field-level diffs.

-Automation & Model Overrides (per-story)
+Automation Overrides (per-story)

 Every story has an Automation tab letting you override settings just for that story.
 Overrides sit between the project-level default and the job-level config in the cascade: